On Einstein Metrics on 4-Manifolds with Finite Cyclic Fundamental Group: A construction of surfaces of general type with finite cyclic fundamental group

-We have a similar lemma: \begin{lem} If each of the integers $ a+1, ~ 2b+1,~a+2b+1$ is relatively prime to $d,$ then the above action of $\ZZ/d\ZZ$ on $\OO (a,b)$ outside the four points on the $0-$section is free. \end{lem}
+We have a similar lemma: \begin{lem} If each of the integers $ a+1, ~ 2b+1,~a+2b+1$ is relatively prime to $d,$ then the above action of $\ZZ/d\ZZ$ on $\OO (a,b)$ is free outside the four points on the $0-$section. \end{lem}